The Venice Summer Program

 The summer program in Venice is open to Wake Forest law students, as well as law students from other U.S. law schools.

 This program takes place with the cooperation of our academic partners at the University of Padua led by Professor Bernardo Cortese.
-Professor Cortese and his colleagues will teach classes in both courses during the month.
+Professor Cortese and his colleagues will teach classes in both courses.
 There will also be occasional class meetings held in the historic law school of the University of Padua.
 It was the second law school founded in Italy which makes it the second oldest law school in the world.
 Law students from the University of Padua will be enrolled in the class to make this a very special cross-cultural legal experience.
 Getting to know the Italian students, learning from them, and exploring Italy with them has always been a highlight of the Wake Law study abroad experience.

 Please check out the links to the left for more information about our Venice program.
 Questions?
 Contact the International Graduate Programs office.